Don’t Lose Sleep Over an Empty Address Book

 However, this can be quite tricky to manage – at least having two different calendars.
 If you have one calendar for your personal appointments and one calendar for your work-related appointments you might easily accept that conference call at work, even though you’ve scheduled to be at your kid’s school play.
 So, to play it safe, I suggest you use a single account.

 I keep all my contacts and all my calendar appointments in my primary work account.
-Our company uses Office 365, but there are many other solutions like Google, iCloud, Yahoo! and Outlook.com.
-All these are cloud-based services which enable you to access your information across devices via the Internet.
+Our company uses Microsoft 365, but there are many other solutions like Google, iCloud, Yahoo! and Outlook.com.
+All these are cloud-based services that enable you to access your information across devices via the Internet.

 2. Configure apps to use your primary account